Stonekeeper/My-College-Stuff/5TH_SEM/CN/LAB/readMe.md

-## The folder CN Consists of codes for Lab Cycle 2
+## The folder CN consists of codes for Lab Cycle 2